steveseo/python-vim/README.md

 ```

 ### Change Vim environment setting
-Every developrs have their own Vim setting(.vimrc file), but I would like to recomment the following setting for you.
+Every developrs have their own Vim setting(.vimrc file), but I would like to recommend the following settings for you, especially colorscheme.
 You can easily add, delete, or change any setting values.

 ```
 set autoindent